idevz/lego/README.md

   "Command::module-name::function-name", For example, "pvm::deploy::init_etc" means
-  the function `init_etc` in the deploy module under the `pvm` command In principle, direct calls are avoided, but if they must be, the corresponding command is `o PVM deploy::init_etc`.
+  the function `init_etc` in the deploy module under the `pvm` command In principle, direct calls are avoided, but if they must be, the corresponding command is `o pvm deploy::init_etc`.
 * Command function is the carrier of various command operation, which is the encapsulation and combination of "module function".
   Lego's idea is mainly reflected in this part.
 The name is called "command name",